bryanhclark/Scrapbooker/Admin_MVP.md

 # Gathr.io MVP

 ### Synopsis
-Gathr.io (working title) is progressive web app that helps people share photos/text blurbs and create collaborative online scrapbooks.
+Gathr.io (working title) is progressive web app that helps people share photos/text blurbs and create collaborative scrapbooks.

 ### As an Event Organizer ...
-  * ...
-I should be able to create an account, login, and logoff.
+  * I should be able to create an account, login, and logoff.
-  * ... create an event with a name, start time and end time.
+  * create an event with a name, start time and end time.
   * ... add participants to an event and save their phone numbers to facilitate participation during and after the event.

 ### As an Event Participant ...